Williams deal would hasten Energy Transfer's Marcellus dominance

 Energy Transfer’s Revolution project aims to build gas gathering pipelines in the Marcellus, but it will not come online until 2017.

-Williams and its master limited partnership, Williams Partners LP (WPZ.N), also are pouring more than $5 billion into expansions of the company’s 9,600-mile (15,449 km) Texas-to-New York Transco natural gas pipeline network.
+Williams and its master limited partnership, Williams Partners LP, also are pouring more than $5 billion into expansions of the company’s 9,600-mile (15,449 km) Texas-to-New York Transco natural gas pipeline network.

 Energy-focused investment bank Tudor, Pickering, Holt & Co said on Tuesday that Marcellus volumes would be directed to Energy Transfer Partners and Sunoco Logistics assets.